Conference Menu

 This symposium welcomes theoretical and experimental contributions addressing fundamental and applied aspects of soft (and hard micro/nano-structured) interfaces, complex fluids and soft matter: including, but not necessarily limited to hydrogels, bubbles, drops and colloidal particulates, electrokinetic phenomena, interfacial and non-linear flows, micro- and nano-fluidics, rheology.
 This symposium invites contributions involving supramolecular assembly, and applications of surface and interface science to biological and environmental systems.
 A special invitation is extended to studies addressing charge transport in nano- and micro-porous materials, envisioning applications to advanced materials (soft electronics), energy (fuel cells and batteries), and biological systems.

-Wettability and Adhesion (SS/MSED/MT)
+Wettability and Adhesion (SS)

 Organizers